PSA and Digital Rectal Examination

 Prostate cancer is usually diagnosed two ways, either with a PSA elevation, which is a blood test that’s elevated, or on a digital rectal examination, an examination of the prostate.

+PSA is a protein; it’s produced by the prostate and it seeps into the bloodstream.
+It’s a simple blood test that’s taken.
 If that level is elevated, in general, your chance of prostate cancer is high.1

-The last thing we use PSA for is the free to total ratio.
-PSA is a protein, it floats around the bloodstream, some of it’s free floating around, some is bound to a protein.
+The last thing we use PSA for is the free-to-total ratio.
+PSA is a protein; it floats around the bloodstream, some of it’s free-floating, some is bound to a protein.
+If we measure the amount that’s free-floating versus the total amount, we get a ratio test.
+If you have a low ratio, your chance of prostate cancer is higher than if you have a high ratio.5

 References